Course Leader Mr S Murray

-Our intent is to inspire and equip students to develop problem solving skills and use computational thinking to understand the daily change in computer technology.
+Our vision is to inspire and equip students to develop problem solving skills and use computational thinking to understand the daily change in computer technology.

 - learn by actively participating in all lessons to build confidence in using computational thinking, with a positive attitude and trying their best at all times